 Browse the web for a while, visiting popular websites, and you’ll notice that most logos and graphics are minimalistic.
-Big logos are no longer in fashion, because they seem to shout something.
+Big logos are no longer in fashion because they seem to shout something.
 Small is better.

 Allow users to do more things

 If your website promotes a restaurant, then enable customers to book tables online.
-If you’re an online store, enable customers to pre-order items.
+If you’re an online store, allow customers to pre-order items.
 Whatever website you have, you can give users more control.
 Do this and you’ll notice sales go up.

 To truly give your website a fresh look it may be necessary to change the color palette.
-Only a graphic designer may tell you what works best, but currently the trend seems to on colors that are cool without being garish.
+Only a graphic designer may tell you what works best, but currently, the trend seems to on colors that are cool without being garish.